 Catholicism is a religion that is practiced in nations all around the world.
+It's a division of Christianity, the largest religion globally.
 There are several core beliefs of Catholicism.
 First, Catholics believe that Jesus is the son of God.
 Catholics also believe that the Bible is the word of God.
 Catholics also use the Ten Commandments as a moral and ethical compass.

-Catholics believe in Adam and Eve, and they believe that because of Adam and Eve, all humans are sinners.
+Catholics believe in Adam and Eve, and they believe that all humans are sinners because of Adam and Eve.
 Catholics believe that the practice of baptism removes this original sin and is necessary for salvation.

 The top 10 nations with the most number of Catholics are:

 This list changes a bit when you look at the total percentage of a nation that practices Catholicism.
 For example, just over 800 people in Vatican City are Catholic.
 This seems like a small number, but it is 100% of the total population.